 The first tramcar service ran along Charoen Krung.

 After crossing the third canal ring, Padung Krung Kasem Canal we reach old Bangrak.
-This stretch of Charoen Krung near the Oriental Hotel has several antique shops, travel agents and jewel merchants.
+This stretch of Charoen Krung near the Mandarin Oriental Hotel has several antique shops, travel agents and jewel merchants.
 The Bangkok Folk Museum is in this area.

 When Joseph Conrad docked at the Oriental pier in 1888 and stayed at the old Oriental Hotel, he probably strolled along this very stretch of the New Road.